ATP Collage the “Excellent Eighteen?”

 Cortebert 8135 case back, with scalloped edge.
 Some models had a dust cap rather than a retaining ring.

-The case back can also be marked Waterproof Stainless Steel 8126 Antimagnetic.
+More rarely, the case back can also be marked Waterproof Stainless Steel 8126 Antimagnetic.
 Perhaps an early version with 3xxxx serial number.
 No dust cover.

 Cortebert was eventually taken over by Omega.